pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * type: `String`
   * required: **false**

-  Unique identifier of notification channel which should be used to present notification to user.
+  Unique identifier of notification channel which should be used to present a notification to the user.
 * `colorized`
   * type: `Boolean`
   * required: **false**